Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

 ```
 The traversal order of the traverse function is to keep moving to the left child node until it encounters a null pointer and can't go further, then it tries to move one step to the right child node; then it tries moving left again, repeating this cycle.
 If both left and right subtrees are done, it returns to the parent node.

 The order in which the traverse function visits nodes is fixed.
-However, the effect can vary depending on where you write the code within the traverse function.
+However, the effect can vary depending on where you write the code within the traverse function:
+- Pre-order code
+  - executes as soon as you enter a binary tree node.
+  - only obtain data passed from parent nodes through function or class initialized parameters
+  - Cannot obtain subtree info

+- In-order code
+  - executes after the left subtree of a binary tree node has been completely traversed and just before starting to traverse the right subtree.
+  - obtain parameter data as well as data passed back by the left subtree through function return values.
+  - The inorder position is mainly used in BST scenarios given inorder traversal of a BST resulting in a sorted array.
+- Post-order code
+  - executes just before you leave a binary tree node.
+  - most powerful, as it can obtain parameter data and simultaneously receive data from both left and right subtrees through function return values

 <img src="src/binary_tree4.png" width="300">